 o Populations movements and health, including emerging health threats such as Ebola, Dengue, Chikungunya and others.

 o Causes of death in low-income countries

-ISGlobal has a Scientific and Technical Advisory Committee whose main task is to assess scientific activities, research programmes and the strategic plan.
-The committee is also responsible for evaluating the institute's faculty researchers.
+ISGlobal has a Scientific Advisory Committee (SAC) and a Scientific and Technical Advisory Committee (STAC) whose main task is to assess scientific activities, research programmes and the strategic plan.
+The committees are also responsible for evaluating the institute's faculty researchers.

 Where Do We Do It?

-Although our headquarters are in Barcelona, ISGlobal's activity is global in scope.
+Although both our campuses are in Barcelona, ISGlobal's activity is global in scope.
 In addition to the countries where we are currently taking part in research projects, we mantain a stable presence in Africa and Latin America through three research platforms: